GoogleCloudPlatform/anthos-ai/README.md

 # Hybrid and Sovereign AI on Anthos Bare Metal
-AI and Machine Learning workflows on Anthos Bare Metal (ABM).
+AI and Machine Learning workflows on [Anthos Bare Metal](https://cloud.google.com/anthos/clusters/docs/bare-metal/1.6).
 This work will showcase the ML model serving, training, infrastructure, ML Notebooks, and more on Anthos Bare Metal.